 - To check for doneness, I carefully remove the skillet from the oven and check between the cut leg joints.
 It needs more time if you see any pinkish colors.

-- Let it rest for a few minutes before carving and serving.
+- Let the cast-iron roast chicken rest for a few minutes before carving and serving.

-- The pan juices will be incredibly flavorful and should be served together with the meat or any side dishes like mashed potatoes or cauliflower mash.
+- The pan juices will be incredibly flavorful and should be served together with the meat or any side dishes like mashed potatoes or Mashed cauliflower.

-- This beautiful roasted whole chicken recipe is unique enough to serve on festive occasions—think chicken for Thanksgiving or Christmas!
+- This beautiful cast-iron roasted chicken recipe is unique enough to serve on festive occasions—think chicken for Thanksgiving or Christmas!

 Notes

-- If it's a good Brie, you don't need to remove the rinds; it's edible, but you won't taste it in this recipe.
+- If it's a good Brie, you don't need to remove the rinds; it's edible, and you won't taste it in this recipe.

 - I count about 15 minutes of oven time per pound of chicken.
-My chicken always turns out beautifully browned with crispy skin and wonderful flavors but still juicy inside.
+My chicken always turns out beautifully browned with crispy skin and wonderful flavors but still juicy.

 Add your own private notes